ichidao/ichi-vaults-sdk/README.md

 <br/>

-> **Note:** This function is only available for Bonzo vaults on the Hedera chain.

 This function returns true if the specified token's allowance is non-zero and greater than or equal to the specified amount.
-Use this to check approval status for the actual deposit token (which may be the ERC20 counterpart of an HTS token).
+Use this to check approval status for the actual deposit token (which may be the ERC20 counterpart of an HTS token for vaults on Hedera).

 ```typescript
 import { Web3Provider } from '@ethersproject/providers';